-The total number of full-time employees covered as at 30 June 2023 is 810.
-During the Reporting Period, there were zero reported incidents of unlawful discrimination against employees.
+The total number of full-time employees covered as at 30 June 2024 is 508 (FY2023: 719).
+The decrease in the number of full-time employees is mainly attributable to the completion of projects from the Group's key clients in Taiwan which contributed to a reduction in mobilised personnel.
+During the Reporting Period, there were zero (FY2023: zero) reported incidents of unlawful discrimination against employees.